 Total operating expenses ("OPEX").
 Total operating expenses for the fixed-line segment totaled NIS 594 million (US\$ 171 million) in 2017.
 Without the impact of the early adoption of IFRS 15 in 2017, total operating expenses for the fixed-line segment would have been NIS 614 million, an increase of 1% or NIS 5 million from 2016.
 See also note 22 to our consolidated financial statements.
-Including depreciation, amortization and impairment expenses and other expenses (mainly amortization of employee share based compensation), total operating expenses for the fixed-line segment including depreciation and amortization expenses and other expenses (mainly amortization and amortization expenses and other expenses (mainly amortization of employee share based compenses (mainly amortization of employee share based compared with 2016.
+Including depreciation, amortization and impairment expenses and other expenses (mainly amortization of employee share based compensation), total operating expenses totaled NIS 730 million.
+Without the impact of the early adoption of IFRS 15 in 2017, total operating expenses for the fixed-line segment including depreciation and amortization expenses and other expenses (mainly amortization of employee share based compensation) would have been NIS 748 million, a decrease of 1% compared with 2016.